 Click and drag the languages to change the order.

 Please note that when you use a drop-down language switcher, the first language shown is always the current language.
 The other languages will be listed according to the order that you set in the Order of languages list.

 You can choose what to include in the language switcher.
 WPML can display a country flag, the native language name and the language name in the page’s current language.

 You can also choose colors for all parts of the language switcher.

-Websites that have several authors, each writing in a different language may need to have a different admin language per user.
-Individual users can select their admin language in their profile page.
+This allows websites that have several authors, each writing in a different language, can have a different admin language per user.
+Individual users can select their admin language in their own profile page.